acolin96/gen2-read-me/README.md

-# Read me generator
+# Professional readme file generator

 ## Description
-This will auto generate a readme file based off the answers youve provided
+This will automatically create the readme file for your project based on your answers

 ## Table of Contents
 - [Installation](#installation)